lockedinspace/letme/README.md

 ### Multi-account role chaining (added in v0.1.5)

-You can also assume a role through a series of iam roles (also known as iam role chaining).
+You can also assume a role through a series of IAM roles (also known as IAM role chaining).
 Note the diagram below to clarify.
 The initiator role (_Role 1 in diagram_), should only be accesed based on a true multi factor authentication condition (_see above_).

 ![N|Solid](docs/letme-multi-account-role-chaining.png)

-Role2 and Role3 iam role's trust relationships should use arn of the previous role as princial.
+Role2 and Role3 IAM role's trust relationships should use arn of the previous role as princial.
 E.g: Role2 trust relationship.

 ```json
 {